 I don't know if Neil is a part of this one or not, but I don't care.
 Another song I could listen to on repeat for hours on end.
 I think I relate to the "woman-girl" sentiments and I think if most women look into themselves they can find their inner "woman-girl."

-/Just Like Heaven: The Cure
+Pictures of You/Just Like Heaven: The Cure

 Yes I know they are two different songs.
 But I couldn't decide.
 Pictures of You loses some points for being in HP ads, but they were kinda cool ads.
 And "Just Like Heaven" with the beginning the most will start singing to a tad early, the "show me, show me, show me, show me how you do that trick?" makes me want to get up and start moderatley skanking. ska dancing that is. sidenote: how many people have ripped off robert smith of the cure? ridiculous.